booz-allen-hamilton/agile-playbook/plays/2_Value.md

 - The Confirmation
 Once implemented, every user story needs to be verified.
 So we call this the Confirmation.
 And we should record in the user story how we intend to verify it.
-This coule be the list of acceptance criteria, test plans, and so-on.
+This could be the list of acceptance criteria, test plans, and so-on.

 #### INVEST
 A way to see if your user stories are pretty good is to consider the INVEST acronym.

 * I - Independent.
-Stories should be as independent as possible, so they can be implemented out of order.
+Stories should be as independent as possible, so they can be implemented out-of-order.
 * N - Negotiable.
-We should be able to discuss the details of the user story, to find the optimal solution, not treat it as Gospel, as it was written intially.
+We should be able to discuss the details of the user story, to find the optimal solution, not treat it as Gospel, as it was written initially.
 * V - Valuable.
 A story must deliver value to the user or customer when complete.
 * E - Estimable.
 Stories should be such that we can estimate their effort.
 * S - Small.
 User stories should be small enough to prioritize, work on, and test.
 For teams using sprints, they should